 Is there an attendance requirement?

 Yes.
-As a Snellville Youth Commission ambassador, you are not allowed to miss more than three scheduled meetings.
+As a Snellville Youth Commission ambassador, you are not allowed to miss more than two scheduled meetings.
 After two missed meetings you will be put on probation, and upon missing a third meeting, you will be removed from the program.
-Students selected for the Snellville Youth Council will be restricted to one absence and will be removed from and replaced on the council upon a second absence.
-Being removed from the council for attendance reasons does not immediately result in your removal from the general Snellville Youth Commission as the overall attendance policy of no more than two absences would still apply.
 If you know that you will not be able to meet the attendance requirement, please be considerate of other applicants and refrain from applying so that those who can meet this requirement can be fairly considered.

 What does it cost?